Arnold Zweig

 Arnold Zweig (/de/; 10 November 1887 – 26 November 1968) was a German writer, pacifist, and socialist.

 Early life and education

 Zweig was born in Glogau, Prussian Silesia (now Głogów, Poland), the son of Adolf Zweig, a Jewish shipping agent and harness maker, and his wife Bianca.
 (He is not related to Stefan Zweig.)
-After attending a science-oriented gymnasium in Kattowitz (Katowice), between 1907 and 1914 he studied several branches of the humanities, history, philosophy and literature, at several universities – Breslau (Wrocław), Munich, Berlin, Göttingen, Rostock and Tübingen.
+After attending a science-oriented gymnasium in Kattowitz (now Katowice), between 1907 and 1914 he studied several branches of the humanities, history, philosophy and literature, at several universities – Breslau (now Wrocław), Munich, Berlin, Göttingen, Rostock and Tübingen.
 He was especially influenced by Friedrich Nietzsche's philosophy.
 His first literary works, Novellen um Claudia (1913) and Ritualmord in Ungarn, gained him wider recognition.

 World War One

 Zweig volunteered for the German army in World War I and served as a private in France, Hungary and Serbia.
 He was stationed in the Western Front at the time when Judenzählung (the Jewish census) was administered in the German army.
 Shaken by the experience, he wrote in his letter dated 15 February 1917, to Martin Buber: "The Judenzählung was a reflection of unheard sadness for Germany's sin and our agony. ...
 If there was no antisemitism in the army, the unbearable call to duty would be almost easy."
 He began to revise his views on the war and came to view the war as one that pitted Jews against Jews.
 Later he described his experiences in the short story Judenzählung vor Verdun.
 The war changed Zweig from a Prussian patriot to an eager pacifist.

 In 1917, Zweig was assigned to the Press department of the German Army Headquarters in Kaunas, Lithuania where he was introduced to the East European Jewish organizations.

 In a quite literal effort to put a face to the hated 'Ostjude' (Eastern European Jew), due to their Orthodox, economically depressed, "unenlightened", "un-German" ways, Zweig published with the artist Hermann Struck Das ostjüdische Antlitz (The Face of East European Jewry) in 1920.
 This was a blatant effort to at least gain sympathy among German-speaking Jews for the plight of their eastern European compatriots.
 With the help of many simple sketches of faces, Zweig supplied interpretations and meaning behind them.

 After World War I Zweig was an active socialist Zionist in Germany.
 After Hitler's attempted coup in 1923 he went to Berlin and worked as an editor of a newspaper, the Jüdische Rundschau.